LiveContainer/livecontainer.github.io/docs/development/architecture.md

 ### LiveContainerSwiftUI

-- SwiftUI rewrite of LiveContainerUI (by @hugeBlack)
+- SwiftUI rewrite of LiveContainerUI (by [@hugeBlack](https://github.com/hugeBlack))
-- Lanaguage file `Localizable.xcstrings` is in here for multilingual support
+- Lanaguage file `Localizable.xcstrings` is in here for multilingual support.
+To help us translate LiveContainer, please visit [our crodwin project](https://crowdin.com/project/livecontainer)

 ### TweakLoader

 - A simple tweak injector, which loads CydiaSubstrate and load tweaks.
 - Injected to every app you install in LiveContainer.

-### AltStoreTweak
+### AltStoreTweak (Deprecated)

 - The tweak that got injected into SideStore/AltStore to retrieve certificate from it everytime it launches.